abs-zero-ian/How-to-use-Git/README.md

 	inevitably leave it alone for a while.
 If useful, feel free to fork and if you find anything isn't correct, please fork, amend and push any corrections.
-Or, as sometimes there are simply different styles rather than outright best practice, show me easier ways to do things. :-) I've initially used an OpenDocument format for the file, but realise this doesn't lend itself to collaborative work so I might convert it to a Markdown Readme file and see if that works any better...
+Or, as sometimes there are simply different styles rather than outright best practice, show me easier ways to do things. :-) I initially used an OpenDocument format for the file, but realised it didn't lend itself to collaborative work so I converted it to a Markdown Readme file, which I love...

 ## How to Use Git and GitHub